Azathothas/Stars/README.md

 - [hakluke/bug-bounty-standards](https://github.com/hakluke/bug-bounty-standards) – A list of edge cases that occur in bug bounty programs, conversations on how they should be handled.
 The goal is to standardise the way that specific situations are handled in bug bounties.
 - [hakluke/how-to-exit-vim](https://github.com/hakluke/how-to-exit-vim) – Below are some simple methods for exiting vim.
 - [harsh-bothra/SecurityStories](https://github.com/harsh-bothra/SecurityStories)
+- [hegdepavankumar/VMware-ESXi-License-Keys](https://github.com/hegdepavankumar/VMware-ESXi-License-Keys) – Welcome to the VMware ESXi License Keys!
+Here, you'll find a curated collection of free license keys for various versions, including vSphere 6 and 7
 - [hegdepavankumar/VMware-Workstation-Pro-17-Licence-Keys](https://github.com/hegdepavankumar/VMware-Workstation-Pro-17-Licence-Keys) – Free VMware Workstation Pro 17 full license keys.
 We've meticulously organized thousands of keys, catering to all major versions of VMware Workstation Pro 17 Choose from our curated selection to enhance your virtualization experience.
 - [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line) – Use your macOS terminal shell to do awesome things.
 - [hillz2/openwrt_cloudflare_warp](https://github.com/hillz2/openwrt_cloudflare_warp) – How to use Cloudflare WARP on OpenWrt to bypass DPI (Deep Packet Inspection)